-It’s 11 am, on Friday, the weekend is coming, and your nerves begin to switch.
+It’s 11 am on Friday, the weekend is coming and you’re starting to lose focus.
 Your spirits are high, you don’t want to tap at that keyboard anymore and have started doodling on your notepad instead.

-It’s high time you start thinking about how you’ll spend this weekend you’ve been waiting for!
+It’s high time you start thinking about how you’ll spend the weekend you’ve been waiting for all week!
 You can expect to have a good time with a touch of culture, a taste of gastronomy and a pinch of literature.
-This spring meet seem a little bit boring, and not everybody has the opportunity to “go south”.
-But here’s a program which will delight you much you’ll want to dance the Flamenco…
+This spring meet seem a little bit boring, and unfortunately not everybody has the opportunity to head to the south of France.
+But here’s a program that will delight you much you’ll want to dance the Flamenco…

 MAKE YOUR WEEKEND A SUCCESS

 ON A FINE SATURDAY IN MARCH…

 … ON SATURDAY, at 11 AM: A REAL MOMENT OF HAPPINESS